 Keep Your Traditional Fireplace Clean and Safe this Spring with these Tips

 As the days get longer and the weather gets warmer, you are probably using your fireplace less and less.
 After a cozy winter, your wood-burning fireplace could probably use a good freshening up!
-Follow these easy tips to help ensure your fireplace stays in tip-top shape this spring and is ready to be used safely and efficiently for years to come.
+Follow these easy tips to prepare your wood burning fireplace, keep it in tip-top shape this spring, and stays safe and efficient for years to come.

 The Importance of Preparing Your Wood Burning Fireplace for Spring